 The décor choices here—an Oriental rug, couch/chair/coffee table seating vignettes, big wide garage-style windows—feel residential, which makes it a comfortable place for work.
-The coffee is pretty Goldilocks perfect (strong, but not too strong), though the real draw here are the sandwiches, served on olive oil toasted ciabatta bread.
+The coffee is pretty Goldilocks perfect (strong, but not too strong), though the real draw here are the sandwiches, served on olive-oil-toasted ciabatta.

 316 W. 7th St., Bishop Arts District

-Oddfellows is a celebrated brunch institution in Dallas—on Saturdays, the wait for their duck chilaquiles and fried chicken is hours-long.
-But stop by in the morning or afternoon during the week and you'll find a quiet coffeehouse, perfect for nursing a coffee and emptying out a full inbox (the WiFi is just as strong outside on their patio).
+Oddfellows is a celebrated brunch institution in Dallas—on Saturdays, the wait for the duck chilaquiles and fried chicken is hours long.
+But stop by in the morning or afternoon during the week and you'll find a quiet coffeehouse, perfect for nursing a coffee and emptying out a full inbox (the Wi-Fi is just as strong outside on the patio).
 They're especially proud of their espresso, which is made in a gleaming, luxury La Marzocco machine.

 You may also like